Last Updated on February 5, 2026 by Maged kamel

 The virtual work method.

-The virtual work saves time since by using this method, no need to estimate the bending moment values.
+The virtual work method saves time by eliminating the need to estimate bending moment values.

 For virtual work, we equate external work with internal work.
 External work P*Δ, which is the product of the load by the deformation Δ at the plastic hinge due to the mechanism of collapse.
-Mp is obtained, due to deformation Δ, an angle α is developed.
+Due to deformation Δ, an angle α is formed.

-which is the product of the load by the deformation Δ at the plastic hinge due to the collapse mechanism, Mp is obtained through deformation Δ, and an angle α is formed.
+which is the product of the load and the deformation Δ at the plastic hinge due to the collapse mechanism.
+Mp is obtained from deformation Δ, and an angle α is formed.

 We can consider that tan α =α since α is a small angle.
 The external work at the LHS is due to F=Mp* total angle (2*α), where 2*α represents the change in angle.
 This is similar to the yield line analysis for slabs.

-The following slide image shows the value of Pp using the statical method.
+The following slide shows the value of Pp using the static method or the lower-bound method; it is the same as the value estimated earlier.

-A solved problem for a simple beam, how to estimate the Collapse load for the beam?
+A practice problem for a simple beam: how to estimate the Collapse load for the beam?

 Using Mastan2 to verify the previous result, the P start load of 1 kip has a maximum ratio of 120.
-The nominal load is found to be equal to 84.895 Kip[sa for the Given W18x76 section where Fy=50 Ksi
+The nominal load is found to be equal to 84.895 Kips for the Given W18x76 section, where Fy=50 Ksi

-The value of Plastic Moment is equal to 8150 kips. inch, the next slide image shows the given value.
+The value of the Plastic Moment is 8150 kips. inch, the next slide image shows the given value.

 For the next post, Collapse load for indeterminate beam.
 How to get the collapse load for an indeterminate beam?The beam is fiexd at one end and simply supported at the other end.